Hosted by The Norwegian Scientific Academy for Polar Research (NVP), in cooperation with The University Centre in Svalbard (UNIS)

 Applications are sent to the Norwegian Scientific Academy for Polar Research (NVP) via our online application form.
 See link to the form in the side menu under “Documents and links”.

 Application deadline is 1 March 2023.
-The selected candidates will be notified by the end of April.
+The selected candidates will be notified by 1 April (date amended on 15 February).

 Academic requirements for participation